luau/UniversalSynSaveInstance/README.md

 Reason: Many Executors fail miserably at providing good user experience when it comes to tinkering with saving instances.

 > [!TIP]
-> Important part about this saveinstance is that it doesn't modify anything, therefore reduces the amount of detection vectors by a lot.
+> Important part about this saveinstance is that it doesn't modify anything, therefore reduces the amount of detection vectors by a lot.<br />
-> You can also enable the `SafeMode` option to completely bypass any detections and save **ANY** game!
+> You can also enable the `SafeMode` option to completely bypass any detections and save **ANY** game!<br />
 > If this script is helpful to you, please click `⭐ Star` in the upper right corner of the page to support it, thank you!

 > [!NOTE]